-Syria (Official name: Syrian Arab Republic; Arabic pronunciation: Suriya) lies between Lebanon and the Mediterranean Sea on the west, Jordan on the south, Turkey on the north, and Iraq on the east.
-It has an area of approximately 185,180 sq km, or 71,498 sq miles which equates to an area slightly larger than the American state of North Dakota.
+Syria (Official name: Syrian Arab Republic; Arabic pronunciation: Suriyya) lies between Lebanon and the Mediterranean Sea on the west, Jordan on the south, Turkey on the north, and Iraq on the east.
+It has an area of approximately 185,180 sq km, or 71,498 sq miles which equates to an area slightly larger than North Dakota.
 The climate is hot and dry in the summers, and mild and rainy in the winters, when snow occasionally falls in the capital city Damascus.
-Most of the country is semiarid desert, with summer temperatures reaching into the mid 30s Celsius (mid 90s Fahrenheit) and winter temperatures in the 10s Celsius (50s Fahrenheit).
+Most of the country is semiarid desert, with summer temperatures reaching into the high 90s Fahrenheit and winter temperatures in the 50s Fahrenheit.
 There are mountains in the western part of the country.

 The northeast of the country is rich with natural resources which include petroleum, phosphates, chrome and manganese ores, asphalt, iron ore, rock salt, marble, and gypsum.
-Unfortunately, there is a growing problem of deforestation, desertification and water pollution due to poor governmental irrigation practices, rising global temperatures, and war.
+Unfortunately, there is a growing problem of deforestation, desertification and water pollution due to poor governmental irrigation practices, climate change, and war.
 The Syrian government established an environmental ministry to address these problems in 2009, but the ministry lacks the funding and political power to implement meaningful change in policy.

 HISTORY & GOVERNMENT